 Despite the fact that our representative republic and our free enterprise system have created more advancement, more freedom, and more improvements in the quality of life on our planet than any other system ever devised, it is considered by its many detractors to be the cause of all that ails societies on our Earth.

-After reading several long, academic diatribes on socialism and communism by professors from NYU, Columbia and Tennessee, replete with academic sounding terms like “concatenation” and, of course, “bourgeoise”, what I learned was that socialism is really just a flawed potty stop on the road to a communist utopia.
+After reading several long, academic diatribes on socialism and communism by professors from NYU, Columbia and Tennessee, replete with academic sounding terms like “concatenation” and, of course, “bourgeoise”, what I learned was that socialism is really just a putrid potty stop on the road to a communist shithole.

 Never mind that such utopian dreams ignore the realities of human nature, such as the desire for self improvement, the desire to be rewarded proportionately for ones efforts and abilities, the need for an individual identity, the insatiable quest for power and control by those who yearn to acquire it, and the historical lack of actual compassion by those in power.